RyanKruger1/piggy-bank-v2/README.md

   The amount refers to the amount of the selected coin you want to insert.

 4) reset<br>
-This endpoint resets the piggy bank.
+This endpoint resets the piggy bank to be empty